Dzordzu/dotfiles/README.md

 Manages packages using proper manager.
 Additionally adds them to repo
-Use `--passive` flag to prevent tool from doing action on host (it will be added/removed only from repo)
+Use `--passive` flag to prevent tool from doing action on host (it will be added/removed only to/from repo)
 ```
 ddf-package add vim
 ddf-package list